 Job and Salary Outlook

-Thanks to increased adoption of computers, mobile phones and IoT devices, modern businesses and government agencies have more access to data than ever before.
-This data can be used increase profitability and make sounds decisions.
+Thanks to the increased adoption of computers, mobile phones and IoT devices, modern businesses, and government agencies have more access to data than ever before.
+This data can be used to increase profitability and make sound decisions.
 But ONLY if the data can be analyzed to find actionable insights.
 And this is where individuals with an economics degree come in.
-For this reason, those holding an economics degree can be certain they will be in high demand for years to come!

 If you have an interest in finance and business and are looking for a generalist degree that will allow you to move into a diverse array of industries, this is the degree for you!
-A bachelor of science in business administration will give you the knowledge and tools so you can run a business, become an effective leader, and project manage.
-Your coursework will focus on leadership skills, writing business plans, marketing, human resource regulations, and effective project management methodologies.
+A bachelor of science in business administration will give you the knowledge and tools so you can run a business, become an effective leader or project manager, etc. Your coursework will focus on leadership skills, writing business plans, marketing, human resource regulations, and effective project management methodologies.
 Upon graduation, individuals may choose to work in a variety of fields such as marketing, sales, management and more.

 What May Your Future Career Look Like?

-In fact, the BLS projects employment of administrative managers will grow 6% in the next decade, which is faster than the average growth for all occupations.
+In fact, the BLS projects employment of administrative managers will grow by 7% in the next decade, which is faster than the average growth for all occupations.
 Graduates should be able to find work in a variety of industries, including healthcare, hospitality, manufacturing, communications, and more.

 Now let’s take a look at some Master’s degree specializations you may want to consider.
 For these you will want to gain your bachelor’s degree in accounting or finance as quickly as possible, so you can begin your career and start earning a big salary.